Persistent homology of quantum entanglement: Introduction

 In this work, we study the geometric and topological features of the entanglement entropy with persistent homology.
 The logic of the approach is schematically shown in Fig.~\ref{fig:schematic_hilbert_barcodes}.
 A state $\ket{\psi}$ in Hilbert space is converted to a corresponding barcode that efficiently describes its entanglement structure.
 The barcode is the result of applying persistent homology to a distance matrix that quantifies the entanglement between all subsystems.
 Using this approach we discuss the changes in barcode space comparing ground states, excited states and phase transitions.
 As an example, we focus on two common quantum spin chains in a transverse field: Ising model and XXZ model.
 The former is the simplest example of a quantum phase transition, and the latter is a model commonly used to study many-body localization \cite{nidari2008,Herviou2019}.

 The remainder of this paper is structured as follows.
 In Sec.~\ref{sec:outline} we outline how persistent homology captures the entanglement structure of a quantum state.
-The technical details are presented in Sec.~\ref{sec:discussion} and \ref{sec:ph}.
+An introduction to simplicial homology, persistence and our distance metric are presented in Sec.~\ref{sec:sh}, \ref{sec:ph} and \ref{sec:distance_metric}.
 A demonstration is carried out for two different spin models in Sec.~\ref{sec:ex_1} and \ref{sec:ex_2}, followed by a discussion in Sec.~\ref{sec:discussion}.
 We conclude in Sec.~\ref{sec:conclusion}.